Sheet 02 · BlogSurveyed 2026

 sudo firewall-cmd --get-services

-To verify that the FireWall service is configured correctly, we can use the following command.
+To verify that the default zone is configured the way we expect, we can use the following command.

 Terminal window